 Complex cysts that may also contain neuroglia, epéndimo, and other types of tissue.

 The symptoms are variable depending on the filesystem nervous central compress, the most striking are other & shy; focal symptoms with signs of intracranial hypertension, as are headache (head pain), hemiparesis,diplopia (double vision), irritability, mood swings, apathy (emotionless), and impaired intellectual performance.

 Trench Media suprasellar with fuzzy supra or infratentorial hydrocephalus hydrocephalus

 Epilepsy,headache,hemiparesia HTE,Craneomegalia,late development,loss of visual acuity,precocious puberty HTE,craneomegalia,late development

 Can be diagnosed by the presence of:

-- Yes & shy; symptoms of increased intracranial pressure (Headache, sickness…)
+- Symptoms of increased intracranial pressure (Headache, sickness…)

-- Sudden deterioration: due to bleeding (in cyst or subdural): pit medial cysts are prone to bleeding due to the increased possibility of rupture of bridging veins; due to rupture of the cyst
+- Sudden deterioration: due to the hemorrhage (en quiste o subdural): pit medial cysts are prone to bleeding due to the increased possibility of rupture of bridging veins; due to rupture of the cyst

 - Protrusion in the skull